$51 Find Cheap Flights from Seattle to Palm Desert

 • What’s the cheapest day of the week to fly between Seattle and Palm Desert?

-Consider leaving on a Saturday and avoid Wednesdays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.
+Consider leaving on a Sunday and avoid Wednesdays if you are looking for the best rates.
+For your return to Seattle, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Seattle to Palm Desert?